enel-gdh-educational/katacoda-scenarios/version-control/basics/step1.md

 #### The git command line interface

 As just said, git is used through a command line interface that is invoked simply as ``git``.

-Just type
+Depending on your Operative System, open a terminal (Unix or Mac) or open the Git Bash terminal (Windows).

+In the terminal type:

 ```bash
 git --help
 ```

+to check that everything is working.

-and go through the first subcommand suggestions.
-By the end of this tutorial we will go through most of them.
+Quickly look through all the commands shown by the help menu.
+By the end of this course we will go through most of them.

 #### First git configuration